Dr. rer. nat. Fabian Gather

-2015-2020 Doctoral studies (Dr. rer. nat.), Institute of Pharmacology, Medical Center of the Johannes Gutenberg University Mainz
+• 2015-2020 Doctoral studies (Dr. rer. nat.), Institute of Pharmacology, University Medical Center of Johannes Gutenberg University Mainz

-since 06/2024 Group leader Neuroepigenetics and RNA-based therapies (Scientist), Institute of Neuroanatomy and Cell Biology, Medical School Hannover
+• since 06/2024 Head of the working group Neuroepigenetics and RNA-based therapies (scientist), Institute of Neuroanatomy and Cell Biology, Hannover Medical School

-10/2020-05/2024 Postdoctoral Researcher, Developmental Neuroepigenetics Lab, Institute of Anatomy and Cell Biology, University Freiburg
+• 10/2020-05/2024 Research associate, Developmental Neuroepigenetics Lab, Institute of Anatomy and Cell Biology, University of Freiburg, Germany

-1. Investigation of transcriptional, post-transcriptional and epigenetic regulation of gene expression during neurodevelopment and neurodegeneration
+1. Investigation of transcriptional, post-transcriptional and epigenetic regulation of gene expression during development and degeneration of the nervous system

-2. Investigation and Development of new RNA-based therapies
+2. Research and development of new RNA-based therapies

-3. Development of cell culture and organoid models for translational and personalized research
+3. Development of various cell culture and organoid models for translational and personalized research in medicine

 Online presence